We must fight this together

 First, there was the devastating flood that ravished Northeast Nebraska in 2019.
 Now, Nebraska, along with the United States and the world, is facing the COVID-19 pandemic.
 This illness has killed tens of thousands of people across the world and disrupted the lives of millions of people and businesses as it continues to spread.

-*Columbus Public Schools and Lakeview Community Schools are keeping thousands of kids fed even with school out indefinitely with their pick-up lunch and next-day breakfast service.

-*Teachers are trying to keep students inspired by driving their cars around school areas and having a “parade” of sorts.
+*Local schools and nonprofits working together to keep students and people well fed.

-*Communities, including Duncan and Columbus, are putting teddy bears in the windows of their homes for kids and families to find as part of a friendly “hunt” to help pass the time.
+*Communities, including Schuyler and Leigh, trying to keep spirits high with efforts like a friendly "teddy bear hunt" where people put teddy bears in the windows of their homes for kids to find from a distance to help pass the time or last week's "Cruising the Drag" in Schuyler.

 *Businesses have adjusted and are offering carry-out and delivery services.
 In return, residents are taking advantage of those options.